(Article Updated 1/28/2020)

 Plus, making a home age-friendly increases the chances you’ll stay put.
 Waiting until a tough time ─ a broken hip or a knee replacement ─ to start a major renovation is impractical, given the months from planning to permits to construction.

 Focus on the best age-in-place features

 - Boost bathrooms.
-This is a high-risk area for falls.
 Some innovations you might consider are a raised-height toilet and the grab bars that are secured to blocking in the interior wall for maximum stability.
 A shower that requires no step up (or a low step) and has a bench is ideal.
-And be sure to install a handheld showerhead that can be used while seated.

-- Simplify the kitchen.
+- Adjust kitchen countertops.
 Plan a lower countertop to make it easy to prepare a meal while seated – and let grandchildren to join in.

 - Install a chair lift.
 If a home has multiple levels, an elevator or chair lift that attaches to the stairs can help easily move between floors.